View on GitHub

 linear algebra 30 min.

-Boost for numeris 10 min.
+Boost for numerics 10 min.

 Gnu Scientific Library (GSL) 30 min.